 How Does This Technology Affect eCommerce?

-AI technology has changed ecommerce and the way we shop online.
-It affects all areas of eCommerce including payments, security, logistics, purchasing, inventory management, and fulfillment.
+AI technology has changed eCommerce and the way we shop online.
+It affects all areas of eCommerce brand development; including payments, security, logistics, purchasing, inventory management, and fulfillment.

 Merchants have tremendous data and analytics at their disposal to instantly promote, upsell, and otherwise market to their customers wherever they are.
 With artificial intelligence and machine learning, retailers can offer highly accurate customer support without hiring humans.